 LFLondon: As with market farmers, same with independent machinists and woodworking shops; they are subject to competition from larger business entities, imports flooding the market, a waning economy, hopefully no innapropriate government regulation and neglect by potential customers not willing to spend even to keep local economies alive.
 Motivation to do this would come from a common interest in demonstrating their pride in workmanship and their ability to offer a quality product at a reasonable price to those willing to spend a little extra to keep money in those local economies, consistent with American tradition.

 I connected a Japanese woodworking tool vendor in Massachusetts who was having considerable difficulty finding a shop to prototype and possibly manufacture an invention of his with a job machine shop in Alamance County NC.
-They worked out an R& and production deal and began making devices for my friend to sell through his company.
+They worked out an R&D and production deal and began making devices for my friend to sell through his company.
 It is a good product and sales of it are good.
 One success among many similar ones that could happen.
 Interstate and intrastate sales through Web marketing and mail order is a first class way to sell but it is also extremely important to generate local sales, walk in trade to generate local interest in new ways to market a product and keep money exchanged between local businesses.
 I think this is a direct and effective way for self employed folks to generate income and remain in business over the long haul, overcoming problems emerging in the national economy.